ftppz/ftppz.github.io/_posts/2025-1-19-First-Semester-of-Graduate-School.md

 I have a new roommate:Xurong-Smart Boy.

-Zhongqiang took me hiking in Suzhou and we met may new friends-Zhong and Liang and so on.
+Zhongqiang took me hiking in Suzhou and we met many new friends-Zhong and Liang and so on.

 In EE213, i met Z through Jiawei.
 Cute girl.
 We went to Suzhou and Huangshan.